Section 3 Site Investigation Design and Implementation: Overview

 Increment collection can range from relatively easy for loose, fine-grained soil exposed at the surface to very difficult for gravelly or hard-packed soil.
 A variety of tools can be used to collect surface soil samples.
 The most appropriate tool is selected based on soil type, compactness, rock abundance and targeted increment depth.

 Soft Soil.
 For soft soil, samples are usually collected using sampling tubes or similar manual coring equipment (depicted in Figure 3-10).
-Small-diameter sampling tubes (2 to 4 cm) are simple, fast and efficient and suitable for a one- or two-person field team.
-Larger-diameter sampling tubes (more than 5 cm) will in most cases result in increment masses larger than the amount needed to prepare a 1 to 3 kg bulk sample.
+Small-diameter sampling tubes (one to two inches) are simple, fast and efficient and suitable for a one- or two-person field team.
+Larger-diameter sampling tubes (more than two inches) will in most cases result in increment masses larger than the amount needed to prepare a 1 to 3 kg bulk sample.
 While larger samples might be more representative, secondary subsampling in the field could be required to prepare a final sample mass that can be managed by the laboratory.
 This will introduce additional error into the resulting data.

 Loose, dry soil.
 A flat-bottomed trowel or similar tool might be required for the collection of increments from loose, dry soil (e.g., dry sand or silt).
 The tool should have a straight, front edge and perpendicular, square sides.

 Semi-compact, fine-grained soil.
 For semi-compact, fine-grained soils, a power drill equipped with an auger bit that has a hollow center flute can significantly expedite the collection of increments (e.g., SpeedBore bits; refer to Appendix F).
-A 2.5 cm hollow auger drill bit produces 30 to 50 g of soil for every 15 cm of drilling.
+A one-inch hollow auger drill bit produces 30 to 50 g of soil for every six inches (15 cm) of drilling.
 The use of drills with standard winged bits should be avoided since they are less efficient at soil removal and can result in oversized increment masses.

 Moderately compacted soil.
 A hand-held, battery-powered drill equipped with a small, spade bit can be very efficient for loosening soil at increment collection points and collecting samples in moderately compacted soils.